TommyPKeane/jupyter_notebooks/nightmares/README.md

 </div>

-These Notebooks are some of the worst examples we could think of, to show what can go terribly terrible wrong when writing Notebooks.
+These Notebooks are some of the worst examples we could think of, to show what can go terribly, terribly wrong when writing Notebooks.
 For the sake of everyone's education, these are as terse as possible and get right at the heart of the failures, bugs, and confusions that abound.
 Do __not__ use these Notebooks as references for any of your development, and do __not__ try to suss out any convenient _tricks_ from them.

 <div align="center">